Free Health Care Directive - Ireland

 receive, even if this refusal will result in my death:

-[ ] Being place on a mechanical ventilator/breathing machine
+[ ] Being placed on a mechanical ventilator/breathing machine

 [ ] Dialysis